Legal Education & Mentoring Program

 Students are required to submit a written brief and give oral arguments to panels of attorneys and law students acting as judges.
 Each participant has five minutes to deliver an oral argument, and then fields questions from judges for five minutes.

 Mentors are paired with students to help them prepare for each debate.
 Mentors often meet with students informally throughout the year to deepen the personal connection and offer the caring support of an accomplished adult.

 One of the primary goals of the mentor-mentee relationship is to help our students feel comfortable asking for help.
 Our Mentoring Program has proved invaluable to our students; many students continue to work with their Mentors after high school towards their goal of college graduation and starting careers.

 - Complete our online mentor application

-- Volunteer as a debate coach - join us on Thursday, February 2nd to help our students prepare their oral arguments
+- Volunteer as a debate coach - join us on Wednesday, May 16th or Thursday, May 17th to help our students prepare their oral arguments

 - Volunteer information sheet - opportunities for both attorneys and non-attorneys

 For more information about our Legal Education and Mentoring Program, contact Brian Giardina, Director of Legal Education, at firstname.lastname@example.org or 973-297-1555, ext.
 203.